 This book came from the library, and I will never give you less than an honest review, no matter its source.
 I do provide informational and purchase links to make it more convenient for you to access the book.
 I also receive a percentage of the sale if you use one of my links to buy it.
 And that's not enough money to be less than truthful *grin*.

 Series: Bigtime #1

-Other books by this author that I've reviewed include Spider’s Bite, Web of Lies, Jennifer Estep, Venom, Tangled Threads, Touch of Frost, Spider's Revenge, Kiss of Frost, Hot Mama, By a Thread, Dark Frost, Widow's Web, Crimson Frost, Deadly Sting, Midnight Frost, Heart of Venom, The Spider, Killer Frost, Tangled Dreams, Tangled Schemes, Spider's Bargain, "Poison", Spider’s Nemesis, "Wasted", Web of Death, "Web of Deceit", Black Widow, Poison Promise, Cold Burn of Magic, The Spider's Trap, Dark Heart of Magic, Bitter Bite, Unraveled, "Nice Guys Bite".
+Other books by this author that I've reviewed include Spider’s Bite, Web of Lies, Jennifer Estep, Venom, Tangled Threads, Touch of Frost, Spider's Revenge, Kiss of Frost, Hot Mama, By a Thread, Dark Frost, Widow's Web, Crimson Frost, Deadly Sting, Midnight Frost, Heart of Venom, The Spider, Killer Frost, Tangled Dreams, Tangled Schemes, Spider's Bargain, "Poison", Spider’s Nemesis, "Wasted", Web of Death, "Web of Deceit", Black Widow, Poison Promise, Cold Burn of Magic, The Spider's Trap, Dark Heart of Magic, Bitter Bite, Unraveled, "Nice Guys Bite", Bright Blaze of Magic.

 First in the fantasy series, Bigtime, set in a New York City-like location.

 When I first started reading, I was enjoying it thoroughly.
 Estep had such an hysterically funny comic book writing style going.
 I could definitely imagine this as a graphic novel.
 But then I started getting irritated with the Carmen Cole character.
 She seemed like such an intelligent woman…how could she not get that she was destroying superhero lives just to feed her own sense of betrayal?
 Then her passion for Striker just was too over the top.
 Too easy.
 Her dithering over the attraction she felt for him versus her past experience was all surface.